-Apply this technique to everything, saying these statements out loud: “I get to go to work today”, “I get to hit the gym today,” and “I get to eat this healthy food.”
-Author Jon Gordon speaks around this topic.
+Apply this technique to everything, saying these statements out loud: “I get to go to work today,” “I get to hit the gym today,” and “I get to eat this healthy food.”
+Author Jon Gordon speaks about this topic.

 Success comes from putting one foot in front of the other and walking in the right direction, drinking more water (4 liters per day), hitting the gym more than five times a week, and doing things that suck every day.

 One of the most inspiring entrepreneurs, dads, and men I look up to is Jesse Itzler.
-His story goes from a failed record deal to multiple wins on the business field.
+His story goes from a failed record deal to multiple wins in the business field.

 Jesse has a list of values, one being “I am never too tired for my kids.”
 This is a fantastic exercise to complete yourself as it relates to your identity.

 Make a list of your values and what you stand for.
 The important mindset shift that needs to take place is that you are committed to being the best that you can be every day—not getting hung up on the past missed opportunities but maximizing the opportunity you have right in front of you, being grateful that you get to take on the world one more day.